saleor/saleor-dashboard/src/components/Datagrid/datagrid.md

 This part is also greatly affected by the API as it requires mapping potentially various GraphQL objects to combination of row and column ID.
 What we found useful during implementing datagrid in variants list is creating objects, which contain data like variant ID, warehouse/channel ID and error code, which then `getCellError` can easily interpret and pin to particular cell.
 This code can be found in `src/products/views/ProductUpdate/handlers/errors.ts` file.

 After successful submission to API we need to clean all changes that were saved and leave those which weren't.
 In `src/products/components/ProductUpdatePage/form.tsx` we can see that after submission changes are cleared if no error was found.
 Beacuse of possibility that data in one row can be saved using multiple mutations, developers should write their own logic to specify which fields were saved and which were not, given the list of errors.

+## Summary

+Wrapping everything up - to use datagrid component, you need to take care of:

+1. connecting it to form
+2. create accessors `getCellContent`
+3. create save handler
+4. update list of errors
+5. clean changes array from already saved ones.